Getting Ready for Your Pap Test

 Speak up!
 Talking to your health care provider

-- It is ok to speak up and ask questions at any point.
+- It is okay to speak up and ask questions at any point.

 - If you are worried about forgetting some of your questions, refer to your list!